 In the first round, the competition allows each team of five students 15 days to create proposals that illustrate innovative approaches to five general elements: 1) planning context and analysis, 2) a master land use plan, 3) urban design, 4) site-specific illustrations of new development, and 5) development schedule and finances.
 Participants have received project briefing materials, including a comprehensive statement of the challenge, background information on the site, market information, relevant existing design proposals, and site maps and photos.

 “This is not only a competition; it is an opportunity for industry leaders to mentor student teams, ultimately encouraging and shining a spotlight on new ideas that are worthy of notice by the industry,” says Cindy Chance, executive vice president of ULI Learning and Product Councils, Americas.

 “The competition gives ULI members a glimpse into the future, revealing how the next generation of city builders, the most diverse along every dimension, are thinking about growing and revitalizing our communities.
 We want to thank the many ULI members who helped prepare the challenge for the students and who will be mentoring teams throughout the competition.”

-The competition is funded through an endowment from Gerald D. Hines, chairman and founder of the global Hines real estate organization and recipient of the 2002 ULI Prize for Visionaries in Urban Development.
+The competition is funded through an endowment from the late Gerald D. Hines, chairman and founder of the global Hines real estate organization and recipient of the 2002 ULI Prize for Visionaries in Urban Development.
 A legend in the real estate industry, Hines was widely known as a leader who pioneered the use of high-quality planning and architecture as a marketable feature of development in office, residential, and mixed-use projects.

 Since the first competition in 2003, more than 9,725 students on over 1,945 teams have participated, including 360 students who have made it to the finals.
 The ULI Hines Student Competition expanded to ULI Europe in 2020.